prillcode/payload-enhanced/README.md

 ## 🔄 Development to Production Workflow

-This template is designed to seamlessly transition from local SQLite development to production PostgreSQL or MySQL databases.
+This template uses PostgreSQL for both development and production environments, ensuring consistency and eliminating database-related deployment issues.
 Here's how the workflow works:

-**Local Development (SQLite):**
+**Local Development (PostgreSQL in Docker/Podman):**
-1. **Fresh start**: Clone the template with no migration files
+1. **Fresh start**: Clone the template and start the database container with `docker compose up -d`
-2. **Automatic schema creation**: Run `pnpm dev` and Payload automatically creates SQLite tables based on your collection definitions
+2. **Automatic schema creation**: Run `pnpm dev` and Payload automatically creates PostgreSQL tables based on your collection definitions
 3. **Content creation**: Add accommodations, activities, and pages through the admin panel
-4. **Schema changes**: When you modify collections, restart the dev server and Payload auto-detects changes
+4. **Schema changes**: When you modify collections, use migrations (`pnpm payload migrate:create` then `pnpm payload migrate`) for safe schema updates

-**Production Deployment (PostgreSQL/MySQL):**
+**Production Deployment (PostgreSQL):**
-1. **Database setup**: Configure your production `DATABASE_URI` to point to PostgreSQL or MySQL
+1. **Database setup**: Configure your production `DATABASE_URI` to point to your production PostgreSQL database
-2. **Automatic schema creation**: On first connection, Payload detects the empty production database and automatically creates the correct schema based on your collection definitions
-3. **No manual migrations needed**: The schema is generated fresh for the production database type
+2. **Schema migration**: Use the same migration files from development to ensure identical schema structure
-4. **Data transfer**: Use the export/import process below to transfer your development content
+3. **Data transfer**: Use the export/import process below to transfer your development content if needed
+4. **Consistent environment**: Development and production use the same database technology

 **Key Benefits:**
-- **Database flexibility**: Develop with SQLite, deploy with PostgreSQL/MySQL
-- **No migration conflicts**: Each database gets the appropriate schema automatically
-- **Seamless transition**: Your collection definitions work across all supported database types
+- **Database consistency**: Same PostgreSQL technology in development and production
+- **Migration safety**: Test schema changes locally before applying to production
+- **Professional workflow**: Matches industry-standard development practices
 - **Type safety**: TypeScript types are generated from your collections, not your database
 - **S3 media continuity**: When using S3 storage (recommended), media files and references seamlessly work across both environments without any file transfers needed (set S3 config in .env file)

+**Alternative: SQLite Option**
+If you prefer SQLite for rapid prototyping, change your `DATABASE_URI` in `.env` to a file path (e.g., `file:./cms.db`).
+However, this is only recommended for:
+- Quick demos or proof-of-concepts
+- Projects that will never need complex migrations
+- Single-developer projects with no production deployment plans

 ### Migrating Your Collection Data

-If you've been developing locally with SQLite and need to transfer your collection data to the production database:
+To transfer your collection data from development to production PostgreSQL databases:

-1. **Export your data from local SQLite**:
+1. **Export your data from local PostgreSQL**:
    ```bash
    pnpm payload export --output=./my-backup.json
    ```